 Lilly Endowment Community Scholars Named

-“The Lilly Endowment Community Scholarship in Delaware County is awarded to students who shine not only academically, but in their achievements, community service, and leadership,” said Kelly K. Shrock, President of The Community Foundation.
-“Zachary and Thomas have demonstrated that they are very deserving of being called a Lilly Scholar.
-This is a prestigious honor that these students will carry with them for the rest of their lives.”
+“The Lilly Endowment Community Scholarship in Delaware County is awarded to students with leadership potential, who are well-rounded and community-minded,” said Kelly K. Shrock, president of The Community Foundation.
+“Sam Coffman and Sam Voss have impacted their school communities and the broader community with their leadership and personal action.
+These young men are deserving of being called a Lilly Scholar, an honor that they will carry with them for the rest of their lives.”